kubepack/kubepack/docs/concepts/how/jsonnet-support.md

 Then dependant users can require that repository via [manifest.yaml](/docs/concepts/how/manifest.md) and simply `$ kubectl plugin pack dep` command.

-This will bring all the dependencies in `_vendor` folder.
-Remainder, publisher's repository may contains jsonnet file, but it'll appear in kubernetes resource's yaml format under user's `_vendor` folder.
+This will bring all the dependencies in `manifests/vendor` folder.
+Remainder, publisher's repository may contains jsonnet file, but it'll appear in kubernetes resource's yaml format under user's `manifests/vendor` folder.

 ## Next Steps